Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Discretization and solution method

-In order to evaluate the integral in equation \ref{eqn:utau_equation} using the quadrature formula given by equation \ref{eqn:GLL}, we need to apply a change of variable $\xi \to y$ from the Legendre domain $[-1,1]$ to the physical domain $[0, h_{wm}]$.
-This can be done by using the following linear transformation, which transforms the end points of the Legendre interval ($\xi = -1$ and $\xi = 1$) to the physical boundary points of the wall model ($y = 0$ and $y = h_{wm}$), respectively.
+To evaluate the integral in equation \ref{eqn:utau_equation} using the quadrature formula given by equation \ref{eqn:GLL}, a change of variable $\xi \to y$ from the Legendre domain $[-1,1]$ to the physical domain $[0, h_{wm}]$ must be applied.
+This can be done using the following linear transformation, which maps the end points of the Legendre interval ($\xi = -1$ and $\xi = 1$) to the physical boundary points of the wall model ($y = 0$ and $y = h_{wm}$, respectively).

 The corresponding quadrature formula in the physical domain for the integral in equation \ref{eqn:utau_equation} is given by,

 where, \qquad \qquad \qquad \qquad \qquad \qquad $I(y)=\frac{2 u_{\tau}^{2}}{\nu} \frac{1}{1+\left[1+4\left(\ell_{m}^{+}(y)\right)^{2}\right]^{\frac{1}{2}}}.$